-For those who want to guide Scrum adoptions to create awesome organizations that deliver high-value products, Scrum Pattern Course is a 2-day course for putting Scrum framework into practice for successful products, happy customers and highly effective organizations.
+For those who want to guide Scrum adoptions to create awesome organizations that deliver high-value products, Scrum Pattern Course is a 2-day course for putting the Scrum framework into practice for successful products, happy customers and highly-effective organizations.

 The Scrum Patterns are developed in the field and curated over 10 years by distinguished authors like Jeff Sutherland, James Coplien, Cesario Ramos and many more, they are an indispensable treasure for any skilled Scrum practitioner.